Tony-Lowe/RotationDrag/README.md

 Basically, it consists of the following steps:

 ### Case 1: Dragging Input Real Images

 #### 1) train a LoRA

 * Drop our input image into the left-most box.
 * Input a prompt describing the image in the "prompt" field
-* Click the "Train LoRA" button to train a LoRA given the input image
+* Click the "Train LoRA" button to train a LoRA given the input image before our algorithm.

 #### 2) do "drag" editing

 * Draw a mask in the left-most box to specify the editable areas.
 * Click handle and target points in the middle box.
 Also, you may reset all points by clicking "Undo point".
 * Click the "Run" button to run our algorithm.
 Edited results will be displayed in the right-most box.